 Visualization¶

 We can inspect the grid to ensure a suitable level of refinement.
 The plots below show the full CPW (left) and the CPW gap (right).
+The green region is the wave port and the grid lines are in gray.
+The purple lines indicate regions of grid refinement.

 # Inspect transverse grid